 If you start cooking with the mind of a painter or building a bird house with the mind of a pastry chef, that can be exactly what it takes to create something that defies the bounds of what we currently know.
 Your erratic mindsets help you shape the things you touch.

 Start using your brain to your advantage

 Scatterbrained geniuses often find they wear themselves out.
 When you’re well worn out, that’s when your brain gives up the ability to filter any information.

 This is the time for you to come to brilliant epiphanies.
 After driving in circles for so long, your thought process will naturally begin to veer off course, and this creates the ultimate space for envisioning a new reality.

 Let things go for a while, and don’t try to change because people have an inherent bias towards the scatterbrained.
 It’s these creative intellectuals hiding in the tall grass that possess the power to change the world as we know it.

 ABOUT THE AUTHOR

-Monique Craig is a blogger and an employee at Oneflare, a reliable online marketplace connecting Australians with local businesses.
+Monique Craig is the author of this blog post.
 In her free time, Monique enjoys reading self-improvement books and learning more about new technologies and strategies that allow businesses to grow and expand.